 I was burnt-out: intellectually, emotionally and physically.
 I had an autoimmune illness that left me in constant pain and with little motivation to do anything else other than lie in bed all day.
-All I knew was that I was repulsed at even the thought of having the kind of high-powered corporate career that I’d always imagined I would have.

 In order to figure things out, I decided to come back to my family living in Oman (it’s next to Dubai for anyone who’s not sure where that is).

 I then spent the next few years deeply examining my old values and beliefs about life.
 After having experienced the existential emptiness of achievement for achievement’s sake, I began to question everything I had once held important.

 I started studying psychology and philosophy to find out what makes life truly meaningful.

 I realized the responsibility lay with me to unknow all the false beliefs I’d internalized over the years.
 I shed my belief that my value lay in being intelligent and appearing competent at everything — that I had to “know it all”.
 This helped me reduce my perfectionism and chronic procrastination.
 My shyness and social anxiety also resolved itself.
 I learned to embrace a growth mindset to everything about myself and about life.

 All of this deep inner-work combined to give me a rock-solid sense of self-worth and fulfillment — one that is not dependent on any kind of external validation.
 I am now happier and healthier than I ever imagined being.